 Game night started with Menachem taking out a team of Pagan Min’s soldiers with his AK-47.
 A few moves later he slowly descended on the enemy camp with a bow and arrow, to stealthily take out 6 soldiers without being detected.
-Shortly after Menachem left, and Dan showed up to play some board games.
+Shortly after Menachem left, we stopped playing Far Cry 4 and Dan showed up to play some board games.

 Dan and Sender started with a game of Scoville, where the best pepper farmer wins the game.
 A local high school is selling peppers to raise money for the school team, while the farmers are the Dr. Frankenstein’s of the pepper world, cross breeding peppers back and forth to create the hottest pepper of all time.
 The game takes place over turns back and forth with a myriad of actions, but the main moves come down to which peppers you plant and which peppers you harvest.
 The game went tightly back and forth, with Dan picking up more recipe prizes, but Sender planting more innovative peppers and bartering on the side market.
 The game ended at a dead even 87 points each.

 Then Ari swung in while Dan left, and we begun a game of Specter Ops.
 It was a funnish back and forth but it reinforced for both of us that the game needs 3 players to thrive, and that two players is just a meh game for both Hunters and Agents.

 Then over the weekend, Dan stopped by for a two player game of Targi, where both players are spice merchants for their tribes, trying to gain leverage and goods to thrive in the desert.
 Dan won by a small margin at 35-32, but what was most offensive was his refusing to see the strategic back and forth present in every move, and he crossed it off his want to play list.